 Median overall survival (OS) was not reached in either group, but rates of 12-month OS appeared to be higher in the isatuximab group (72% vs. 63%; p value not provided).

-Treatment appeared to be well tolerated, Dr. Richardson and colleagues reported, with patients receiving isatuximab for a median of 41 weeks, compared with 24 weeks in the Pd alone group.
+Patients received isatuximab for a median of 41 weeks, compared with 24 weeks in the Pd-alone group.

 At the time of data presentation, 7.9% of isatuximab-treated patients and 9.4% of Pd-treated patients died due to AEs.

 Together, these safety and efficacy results suggest that isatuximab plus Pd is “an important new treatment option for the management of relapsed/refractory MM,” Dr. Richardson concluded.
 However, these results will need to be confirmed in longer-term follow-up, and also compared with other monoclonal antibody–based regimens for MM.

 The authors report relationships with Sanofi, which sponsored the study.

 Richardson PG, Attal M, Rajkumar SV, et al. A phase III randomized, open label, multicenter study comparing isatuximab, pomalidomide, and low-dose dexamethasone versus pomalidomide and low-dose dexamethasone in patients with relapsed/refractory multiple myeloma (RRMM).
 Abstract #8004.
 Presented at the 2019 ASCO Annual Meeting, June 2, 2019; Chicago, IL.